fscbco/topnews/README.md

 Essentially there's a rails API stood up behind a react frontend

-To install, first run bundle install, create the db as usual, etc. Then run yarn to install the frontend dependencies.
+To install, first run bundle install, create the db as usual, etc (or just use `bin/setup`).
+Then run yarn to install the frontend dependencies.

 To run, call `bin/dev`, which will spin up the rails and node servers.